chaos-mesh/website/versioned_docs/version-2.7.3/uninstallation.md

 - Secret
   - chaos-mesh-webhook-certs

-You should remove these ConfigMaps And Secrets objects.
+You should remove these ConfigMap and Secret objects.

 ### Step 5: Remove Webhook